On the stability and instability of Kelvin-Stuart cat's-eye flows: Introduction

+Modulational instability is a stronger notion than multi-periodic instability.
+Here, the perturbation takes the form $\omega(x,y)e^{i\alpha x}$, where $\omega$ is $2\pi$-periodic in $x$ and $\alpha\in\mathbb{R}\setminus\mathbb{Z}$.
+This type of instability is classical in the water-wave theory, beginning with the Benjamin--Feir instability of small-amplitude Stokes waves \cite{Benjamin-Feir1967}; for later developments, see, for instance, \cite{Bridges-Mielke1995,Berti-Maspero-Ventura2022,Nguyen-Strauss2023,Chen-Su2020}.
+More broadly, modulational instability has been studied in many dispersive models; see the survey \cite{Bronski-Hur-Johnson2016}.
+For a class of dispersive systems, it is proved that linear modulational instability implies nonlinear instability \cite{Jin-Liao-Lin2019}.

-For co-periodic perturbations, Holm, Marsden and Ratiu \cite{holm1986nonlinear} considered a truncated domain bounded by a pair of steady streamlines, and proved nonlinear stability of Kelvin-Stuart vortices for a certain range of $\ep$-parameter, which depends on the domain's size.
-Even for the truncated domain, their stability result can not be extended to the whole family of Kelvin-Stuart vortices.
+For co-periodic perturbations, Holm, Marsden and Ratiu \cite{holm1986nonlinear} proved a nonlinear stability result in a truncated domain bounded by a pair of steady streamlines, and only for a restricted subfamily of Kelvin--Stuart vortices.
 For example, in the domain bounded exactly by the separatrices (i.e. the trapped region), nonlinear stability holds true only for $\ep\in[0,\ep_0]$ according to their theory, where $\ep_0\approx0.525$.
-In the truncated domain, they also proved nonlinear stability of Kelvin-Stuart vortices for double-periodic perturbations, where the allowed range of $\ep$-parameter becomes smaller.
-They speculated that the reason for the potential instability is that the domain is not truncated in the $y$ direction.
-In the original unbounded domain $\Omega$, even the linear stability/instability of the whole family of Kelvin-Stuart vortices is unknown for co-periodic perturbations.
-It is thus widely open to prove/disprove the nonlinear stability of such a family of steady states for co-periodic perturbations in the original setting.
+In the original unbounded strip $\Omega$, however, even the linear co-periodic stability of the whole family was previously unknown, let alone nonlinear orbital stability.